eye-division/rosa-prod-site/_projects/bbc-radio-4---a-pebble-in-your-pocket.md

   Why do people love pebbles?
 What is it about their appearance, texture, sounds, history and folklore that inspires us?
 What do pebbles tell us about the world, and about ourselves?
-Producer: Steve Urquhart.
-Executive Producer:
+Producer and Photography: Steve Urquhart.
-  Emma Walker.
+  Executive Producer: Emma Walker.
 A Rosa Production for BBC Radio 4
 project_date: 2020-05-07 00:00:00
 project_to_date: 2020-12-31 00:00:00
 main_image_path: /uploads/img-20191019-174909792-hdr.jpg